Soldier from 173rd Airborne injured by another soldier in Grafenwoehr street brawl

-The injured soldier was from the 173rd Airborne Division, said Maj.
-Christopher Bradley, a spokesman for the division, which has units in Grafenwoehr and in Vicenza, Italy.
+The injured soldier was from the 173rd Airborne Brigade, said Maj.
+Christopher Bradley, a spokesman for the brigade, which has units in Grafenwoehr and in Vicenza, Italy.
 He was treated for his injuries and returned to duty, Bradley added.

 The other person involved also is an American soldier, said Bradley, but it was unclear which unit he was attached to.

 German police detained the suspect and handed him over to U.S. military police, said Stopfer.

 By the time German police officers had arrived on the scene from Eschenbach, about 7 miles away, about two dozen people were involved in a street brawl, said Stopfer.
 It was unclear whether all of those involved in the fight are American service members.